SFTtech/openage/doc/ideas/gameplay.md

  - ZOOM! (also in-game not just for casters)
  - maybe even turning the game in 90° angles
    - the old models could stay 2D and just be fit into the turned environment(?)

  - the feature set of CaptureAge could be understood as a spectator mode
-  - if they add PIP and replay-functions goes more into direction what's understood in this context as casting mode
+   - if they add Picture-in-Picture and replay-functions goes more into direction what's understood in this context as casting mode

  - casting mode should help you to either work on your own or collaboratively work together with one or more Co-Caster(s) on the presentation of the actions in a game
-  - casters should have the possibility to join a live-game together as a caster-team     - e.g. two separate OpenAge-accounts could be temporarily bound together (master-slave-principle)
+   - casters should have the possibility to join a live-game together as a caster-team
+   - e.g. two separate OpenAge-accounts could be temporarily bound together (master-slave-principle)
      - they both work together at the master-device (streaming device from main caster), each caster stil has it's own independant view of the game

    - there should be an option to cut scenes together in a live game, so that if one caster sees an action somewhere on the map, he/she gives a command to the game that itself clips (saves camera position and game status) it and puts it into a queue on the master-device to replay it

    - outside of the main spectating window could be a second window (used for two monitor solutions) with the waiting list for the replays and all the other options and features special to the casting mode

-  - in-game lag-free voice-communication between casters (and even players?)
+ - in-game lag-free voice-communication between casters

 ### Team interaction